 Wedding ceremonies typically last anywhere from 10 minutes to an hour or longer.
 And, let’s face it, your guests might get a little hungry or thirsty in that amount of time, especially if they’ve traveled a long way to reach your wedding venue.
 Which is why it’s a very thoughtful idea to serve a cold drink and perhaps even a snack to guests once they arrive at the ceremony.

-The ceremony program was printed on a kraft lunch bags and filled with popcorn for the "petal toss" at the end of the ceremony (and during-the-ceremony snacking.
+The program at this ceremony was printed on a kraft lunch bag and filled with popcorn for the "petal toss" at the end.
+It happens to also be perfect for during-the-ceremony snacking.
 Just try not to eat it all before the couple says their "I dos."

 Welcome Beverage Bar

 Guests were greeted at this ceremony with a beverage bar featuring beer, rosé, rosemary lemonade, and water before finding their seats.
 Perfect refreshing options for an outdoor ceremony.

 Lemonade and Agua Fresca

 Especially on a warm day, it’s a good idea to serve guests chilled drinks as they arrive to the ceremony.
 You could set up a self-serve drink station with large jugs filled with lemonade and agua fresca (this one was melon flavored).

-Once they arrived at the ceremony, guests could help themselves to paper cones filled with trail mix, which they could snack as they waited for the ceremony begin.
+Once they arrived at this ceremony, guests could help themselves to paper cones filled with trail mix, which they could snack on as they waited for the ceremony to begin.
 The paper cones were made by the bride from vintage cookbooks an the trail mix included dark-chocolate chunks, salty pretzel twists, diced dried apricot, roasted almonds, dried tart cherries, chocolate covered raisins, yogurt chips, toasted coconut flakes, and salted pistachios.
-YUM!

 Popcorn and Drinks